Bridgetown, County Wexford: Industry and economy

-The village of Bridgetown has a supermarket/filling station, garage, post office, bookshop, cafe, take-away, pubs, hair salons, a tailor, an upholster, an interior design business, a doctors' surgery, pharmacy, a fish monger, and the nearby Ballycross Apple Farm.
+The village of Bridgetown has a supermarket/filling station, garage, post office, bookshop, cafe, take-away, pubs, hair salons, a tailor, an upholster, an interior design business, a doctors' surgery, pharmacy, a fish monger, and a nearby apple farm.
 There are also two play school/creche facilities.

 An eighteen turbine wind farm, capable of producing 27MW and powering approximately 17,000 homes, was commissioned in Richfield, near Bridgetown in December 2006.

 Festival

 An arts, literature music and crafts festival, the Kathleen Browne Arts & Literary Festival, was held in Bridgetown in September 2018 and September 2019.
 The festival is named in honour of Kathleen Browne, a former senator who was born in Bridgetown in 1876.

 Developments

 The population of Bridgetown increased from 183 residents as of the 2002 census, to 462 people in the 2016 census.
+By 2022, its population had grown to 544.

 While, as of the late 1990s, there was only one housing development in the village, owing to the proximity of Wexford town, the short commute to Waterford, and the corresponding increased in population, a number of new private housing developments have been built.